 Animated images - we love animated images and fully support them in the Knak editor.
 Again keep the file size as small as possible.
 Keeping the number of frames you're using to a minimum will generally help here.

 Image dimensions - we recommend using an image with a width that's twice as wide as the content block you're putting it in.
 That will ensure crisp 'retina' rendering on all devices.
 Never use an image that's smaller than the content block you're putting it in as that will result in stretching and blurring.
-Knak will show you a recommended image width for each image block you're using.
+Knak will show your email width in the Settings.
+For full width images, you want your image to be twice as wide.
+For example, if your email is 600 px, you'll want an image width of 1200px.
+If you are using a number of small images in one block, divide the email width by the number of images.

 Videos - always host the video somewhere else and display a link to the video in your email.
 Using a screenshot of the video with a play button overlaid over the top is a good option here.

 Placeholder images - Instead of loading multiple images into your account for placeholders, head over to https://betterplaceholder.com/ and just grab a url for the size you need.
-Just paste that into the image url section and keep your image library clean.
+Enter the dimensions, choose a file format and press update preview.
+Copy the URL into the image url section and keep your image library clean.

 Keep it small - emails with lots of weight will see deliverability issues.
 Gmail will clip the end of any email that goes over 102kb and other clients may strip large images or reject the email altogether.

 Keeping the number of sections you use to a minimum will help with reducing file size.
-Only start a new row if you need a different a different column layout.
+Only start a new row if you need a different column layout.

 Padding types - Knak allows you to set padding on a piece of content (text, image etc) and also on the row or column it's placed in.
 Using either type is fine, we recommend using the same type throughout your email to make editing simpler.